Prasannna-Gunasekaran/T-Radar/README.md

 1. Clone the repository to your local machine.
 2. Relevant files are located in the _docs_ folder.
 To change assignements for technologies you will have to edit _entries.json_ accordingly.

-	PATH: diemobilar/JAP Techradar/docs

-### FYI
-Here from the source code we have separated the "entries.json" so that in future anyone can edit the hosted techstack based on the requirements.
-This will not cause any damage to the source code file "radar.js".
+Note: for better maintainability we separated the "entries.json" from the "radar.js" so that anyone can edit the content of the tech radar without causing any damage to the source code of the radar.

-## Files to Edit
+## Edit the Tech Radar content

-## To change the color code or any sizes of the text the contributors can use the Project related files based on the requirements.
+### To change the color code or any sizes of the text the contributors can use the Project related files based on the requirements.

-1. entries.json
-      For any new addition of tools in dieMobiliar and to add links for those applications in the stack.
-In this we can decide the quadrants and rings of the applications.
+To add and remove technologies to different rings on the radar simply change the appropriate properties in "entries.json" according to the below mapping:

-      ### Quadrant 0-Languages & Frameworks
+* Quadrant 0 - Languages & Frameworks
-      ### Quadrant 1-Platforms & Services
+* Quadrant 1 - Platforms & Services
-      ### Quadrant 2-Tools
-      ### Quadrant 3-Methodologies
-      ### Ring 0-Adopt
-      ### Ring 1-Trial
-      ### Ring 2-Assess
-      ### Ring 3-Hold
-      ### Link- All the links provided here is completely taken from Google as the source website of concern application.
+* Quadrant 2 - Tools
+* Quadrant 3 - Methodologies
+* Ring 0 - Adopt
+* Ring 1 - Trial
+* Ring 2 - Assess
+* Ring 3 - Hold

+Dont forget to add a link if applicable.

-### How to run the file in local browser(Google chrome)
+## How to run the Tech Radar in your local environment (Google chrome)

-For Example:

 Step 1:
 	Open cmd in chrome location: